angelicakhughes/craft_demo/README.md

 Usage for craft_demo.py:
 ./craft_demo.py lookup --countrycode=AL,BE,GE,LI,FI,FO,ZZ

-Use this python script to convert country code to coutry name.
+Use this python script to convert country code to country name.

 ### Bonus: REST API Service with Flask: